withastro/docs/CONTRIBUTING.md

 **Make a PR directly** for very obvious documentation fixes like typos or broken links.

 Our Docs Team, core maintainers and Technical Steering Committee provide new content, restructure and rewrite existing content _in response to GitHub Issues and Discussions_.
-We often reach out to community members who have proposed material and participated in these discussions and encourage them to submit PRs after an issue has been considered by the community.
+We often reach out to community members who have proposed content or UI improvements or addtions and who have participated in these discussions to encourage them to submit PRs after an issue has been considered by the community.

 Larger contributions to the docs are encouraged after consultation, as unsolicited material may not fit into our existing plans.